SciML/DiffEqDocs.jl/docs/src/analysis/sensitivity.md

   uses the least memory but on very stiff problems it may be unstable and require a lot of checkpoints, while `InterpolatingAdjoint` is in the middle, allowing checkpointing to control total memory use.
-- The methods which use automatic differentiation (`TrackerAdjoint`, `ForwardDiffSensitivity`, and `ZygoteAdjoint`) support the full range of DifferentialEquations.jl features (SDEs, DDEs, events, etc.), but only work on native Julia solvers.
+- The methods which use automatic differentiation (`ReverseDiffAdjoitn`, `TrackerAdjoint`, `ForwardDiffSensitivity`, and `ZygoteAdjoint`) support the full range of DifferentialEquations.jl features (SDEs, DDEs, events, etc.), but only work on native Julia solvers.
 The methods which utilize altered differential equation systems only work on ODEs (without events), but work on any ODE solver.
 - For non-ODEs with large numbers of parameters, `TrackerAdjoint` in out-of-place form may be the best performer.